francesco-innocenti/Neuro_AI_Papers/README.md

 by Poirazi, Brannon & Mel (2003)

-This is the first study to demonstrate that neurons are much computationally capable machines than previously thought, showing hippocampal pyramidal neurons could be modelled as a two-layer artificial neural network, with dendrites acting as hidden units and the cell body as the output unit.
+This is the first study to demonstrate that neurons are much computationally capable machines than previously thought, showing that hippocampal pyramidal neurons could be modelled as a two-layer artificial neural network with dendrites acting as hidden units and the cell body as the output unit.

 ### Nature & nurture